 Compact electric pump.
 Plugs into your pool system.
 Thousands of gallons, ready to fight fire.

-Most saved homes had someone there
+The homes that make it almost always had someone there

 The single biggest variable in whether a home survives a major wildfire isn't the roof material, the defensible space, or the insurance policy.
 It's whether someone is on the property in the first hour to put out the small ignitions that always happen during ember-fall.
 The homeowner who chose to stay.
 The neighbor who didn't evacuate.
 The first responder who arrived in time.
 The handyman.